CSE3902-Group-3/CSE3902-TheLegendOfZelda-Remake/README.md

 - Sprites still animate when the game is paused
 - Fireballs are missing from the wizard room
 - Wizard takes damage
-- Screen size is a square as opposed to a rectangle in the original
 - Pushable blocks do not reset upon reentry to a room
-- On some computers blocks sometimes cannot be pushed (we believe this is due to interruptions in key inputs)
-- Link sometimes takes more damage than expected when colliding with enemies

 ## Intentional Differences From Source Game:
 - Interaction with Wizard and spawning text is not implemented